mateoholman/MeterTcoDates/README.md

 # To-do
 *.
-Navigate to the table page after form submission
+Need to update the meter dates during/after form submission for the render to take place properly.
 *.
 Display the appropriate table info based on the state.
 **.
 Setup a new branch and try to swap out the date picker with one that doesn't use deprecated React.